Vegetarianism and veganism in China

+These four characters represent the spectrum of plant-based lifestyles, from a less plant-based lifestyle (屮) to 100% plant-based or vegan (茻).
+The idea is to move more people toward 茻 on this spectrum.

 History

-Spring and Autumn Period
+Spring and Autumn period

 Vegetarianism in China originated from the Taoist and Confucian practice of zhai (斋) asceticism, first appearing in the Spring and Autumn period, a period of Chinese history from approximately 770 to 476 BCE.
 Zhai (斋) is defined as the “practice of purifying the body and mind by abstaining from distracting thoughts and stimulating foods (including meat) during mourning periods or in preparation for prayer ceremonies.”
 However, abstinence from the consumption of meat was not initially standard during the early stages of the practice of zhai asceticism.
-According to Wong, the earliest evidence of explicit vegetarian ritual practices during this period could be found in The Book of Etiquette and Ceremonial.
+According to Wong, the earliest evidence of explicit vegetarian ritual practices during this period could be found in the Book of Etiquette and Ceremonial.

-Tang and Song Dynasties
+Tang and Song dynasties

-Although already prevalent in China, vegetarianism flourished following the spread of Buddhism during the Tang Dynasty.
+Although already prevalent in China, vegetarianism flourished following the spread of Buddhism during the Tang dynasty.
 Buddhism teaches boundless compassion for all beings and nonviolence and therefore prohibits Buddhist monks from killing animals for food or accepting meat as offerings.
-During the Song Dynasty, vegetarianism continued to flourish as agricultural technology developed, enabling the farming of a greater variety of fruits, vegetables, and grains.
+During the Song dynasty, vegetarianism continued to flourish as agricultural technology developed, enabling the farming of a greater variety of fruits, vegetables, and grains.
 During this period, the first vegetarian restaurant was opened and the first vegetarian cookbook was written.
 The first imitation meats in China can also be traced back to this period with the development of food products such as rolled-tofu chicken.

 Republican Era

 Vegetarianism in China did not undergo significant changes until the Republican Era, a period lasting from 1912 to 1949, during which vegetarianism went beyond the narrative of Buddhism in seeking science and philosophy as its theoretical basis.
 The first secular Chinese vegetarian movement, led by Wu Tingfang and Sun Yat-sen, was driven by elite politicians, revolutionaries, and businessmen of the time.
-These activists sought the establishment of a modern state and the transformation of China’s national character as a wider political goal, and therefore campaigned to popularize the language of Western modern science to explain food, nutrition and health.
+These activists sought the establishment of a modern state and the transformation of China's national character as a wider political goal, and therefore campaigned to popularize the language of Western modern science to explain food, nutrition and health.
 They believed that developing vegetarianism could help China to devote more resources to strengthening the nation and fighting foreign oppression.
 However, they failed to implement their secular vision of vegetarianism on the dietary habits of the time.